josegarciav/MMA-Thesis/README.md

 # Master of Science in Applied Mathematics
 This repository contains code for my MSc in Applied Mathematics, which explores the performance of various optimization algorithms on neural networks.
-Specifically, the performance of quasi-Newton optimization methods on the LeNet-5 convolutional neural network architecture is discussed.
+Specifically, the performance of quasi-Newton optimization methods on the LeNet-5 convolutional neural network architecture.

 ## LBFGS Implementation
 This Jupyter notebook (LBFGS_Implementation.ipynb) contains my implementation of the Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) optimization algorithm.
 The notebook includes an overview of the algorithm, a step-by-step implementation, and a comparison of the LBFGS algorithm with other optimization algorithms.